Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Discussion and conclusion

 Multiple open questions remain that warrant further investigation.
 Future work should clarify how resistance manipulation affects junction parameters most relevant for qubit frequency targeting, namely the superconducting gap $\Delta_g(T)$, the charging energy $E_C$, and the room-temperature to cryogenic resistance ratio $R/R_N$, discussed in \ref{section:relating_resistance_to_qubit_frequency}.

-While we find an exponential dependence of the junction resistance on voltage amplitude, systematic studies of other waveform parameters, such as pulse duration, asymmetry, bandwidth-induced overshoot, and shape, are warranted.
+While we find the rate of junction resistance increase exponentially dependent on voltage amplitude, systematic studies of other waveform parameters, such as pulse duration, asymmetry, bandwidth-induced overshoot, and shape, are warranted.
+Similarly, the dependence of the relaxation process on the manipulation voltage merits investigation.
 Complementary studies of dielectric properties before and after tuning, including breakdown voltage measurements, would provide insight into possible dielectric modifications induced by manipulation.

 To assess contemporary speculations on whether the resistance manipulation is related to Cabrera-Mott oxidation, one could carefully increase the resistance until it plateaus, and subsequently apply a higher pulse amplitude to test whether resistance manipulation resumes.
 Theory suggests \cite{Cabrera1949} that the resistance change would stagnate once an oxide film grows to a thickness where the electric field across it becomes too weak to sustain further growth; a revived resistance increase would suggest an oxide growth driven by an electric-field intensity.
 Similarly, the physical origin of the initial resistance drop remains unclear; the stepped active manipulation introduced here offers a promising route to isolating this effect as the drop increases with step count.
 Finally, extrinsic factors such as junction age and area should be disentangled by comparing relaxation slopes and offsets across same-wafer devices differing only in these parameters.